Jesse Arreguín: Israel-Palestine

-Arreguín was one of 18 Bay Area officials who took part in the Jewish Community Relations Council of San Francisco’s Israel Seminar, a 10-day tour of Israel that includes conversations with “speakers from all perspectives” of the conflict, according to Tyler Gregory, the council’s CEO.
+Arreguín was one of 18 Bay Area officials in May 2022, who took part in the Jewish Community Relations Council of San Francisco’s Israel Seminar, a 10-day tour of Israel that includes conversations with “speakers from all perspectives” of the conflict, according to Tyler Gregory, the council’s CEO.
+The JCRC paid for Arreguín's travel.
 Arreguín faced criticism from dozens of pro-Palestinian protestors, he defended himself saying “This was an important experience for me, not just to be a more effective advocate for peace in the Middle East, but also to be a more effective public servant for a community with a large Jewish and Palestinian community,” he said.
 “Interpreting my travels as an endorsement of how either side has managed the conflict would be an unfortunate mistake.”
 Critics included former Berkeley mayor Gus Newport, campus lecturer and co-founder of Zaytuna University Hatem Bazian and Jewish Voice for Peace member Ellen Brotsky, and spokesperson for the Arab Resource and Organizing Center Wassim Hage.

-California State Senate (2024-present)
+California State Senate (2024–present)

 Campaign

 Arreguín announced his state senate campaign in February of 2023, he stated "I believe that my experience and my positions are best aligned with Senator Skinner, and I want to continue her work — recognizing that those are big shoes to fill."

 Arreguín ran for a seat in the California State Senate from California's 7th senatorial district in 2024, running against Jovanka Beckles, Dan Kalb, Kathryn Lybarger, and Sandré Swanson.
 He was endorsed by the California Democratic Party, United Farm Workers, Planned Parenthood, Governor Gavin Newsom, State Senator Nancy Skinner, and Assemblymember Buffy Wicks.

 Arreguín won the primary in first place with Jovanka Beckles in second.

 Arreguín defeated Jovanka Beckles in the general election replacing State Senator Nancy Skinner.
 After learning of Donald Trump's Presidential win, Arreguín stated, "Now more than ever, California is going to have to lead this country, and stand for our democracy and our progressive values, and not just resist but show the kind of transformational leadership this country needs, I’m ready to step up and help lead that effort."